B-DonationSegure/.github/profile/README.md

 ---
 ## What is?

-* Is a powerful notes and files manager developed as a dApp
+* Is a powerful notes and files public manager developed as a dApp with protocol Near